Hippoish24/dogecoin-node-monitor/README.md

 # Deploying

-Deploys using Docker Stack.
-The volumes in the [docker-compose.yml](docker-compose.yml) file assume that this directory has been dumped into `/home/rancher` on a RancherOS installation - update the binds as needed.
+Deploys using Docker Compose / Swarm.
+The volumes in the [docker-compose.yml](docker-compose.yml) file are relative to the current directory.

+Run using:
+* (Docker Compose) `docker-compose up -d`
-Run using `docker stack deploy -c docker-compose.yml node_monitor`.
+* (Docker Swarm) `docker stack deploy -c docker-compose.yml node_monitor`

-You may need to first init the server as a Docker swarm manager with `docker swarm init --advertise-addr <IP address>`.
+You may need to first init the server as a Docker Swarm manager with `docker swarm init --advertise-addr <IP address>`.